 New Survey Reveals Peak Fitness Age of Georgians [Beuzz]

-New Survey Reveals Peak Fitness Age Of Georgians
+New Survey Reveals Peak Fitness Age of Georgians

 ATLANTA — A new survey from QuestionsPro reveals the peak age for adult fitness across the country, with the average peak age for Georgians being 36.